Tap to Donate

 Requirements for use:

-• Your ChurchSuite or CharitySuite account's local currency must be GBP (tap donations in other currencies are not supported)
+- A ChurchSuite or CharitySuite account with a local currency set to GBP (tap donations for accounts in other local currencies are not currently supported).

-• The Giving module must be an installed module on your account
+- The Giving module is an installed module on your account.

 In this article